MDK-Packs/vscode-cmsis-solution-docs/docs/installation.md

 !!!
 Attention
     - If you are using Keil Studio for the first time, the **Arm Tools Environment Manager** needs to download required tools from the Internet.
-While may take a couple of minutes (depending on your internet connection), it is only required once.
+This may take a couple of minutes (depending on your internet connection).
     - You also need to provide a license.
 A free, non-commercial [MDK-Community](https://www.keil.arm.com/mdk-community/) license can be activated from within the tool.
 If you need a commercial license, check our [eStore](https://store.arm.com/mdk-6/) or contact your preferred